 A school is a community of people; almost 1900 in our case, and as such the ethos, climate and leadership of any school is so much bigger than just one person.
 That said, on the four occasions that I have been a prospective applicant to a school, meeting the Headteacher and finding out a little about his/her values, priorities and ambitions for the future were seminal to me in terms of making a decision about whether or not to apply for a post in the respective school.
 As such, I would like to offer all prospective applicants to our wonderful school, the same opportunity.

 I am a firm advocate of comprehensive education and believe that schools should serve the communities in which they exist.
-As such, my vision for Cheltenham Bournside School and Sixth Form Centre is that we are the hub of our local community, a first-choice for students within the area we serve and through living our values of being open, energetic, outgoing, friendly, safe, supportive, healthy, professional and self-aware, students in all year groups across the school will be offered a consistently superb standard of education and will achieve highly.
+As such, my vision for Cheltenham Bournside School and Sixth Form Centre is that we are the hub of our local community, a first-choice for students within the area we serve and through living our values of being purposeful, proud, respectful, curious and supportive, students in all year groups across the school will be offered a consistently superb standard of education and will achieve highly.

 I am very much a ‘hands-on’ Headteacher and am very visible around the school.
 A significant part of my role is to spend as much time with our students as possible, sharing in their learning and celebrating their many successes.
 I eat lunch with our students every day and walk the site every lunchtime with a team of voluntary ‘student ambassadors against litter’, ensuring that the small amount of rogue litter on our site is picked-up, resulting in a clean, tidy site that we can all take pride in.
 I spend time every day in lessons, speaking with staff and students, ensuring that key strategic decisions that I make with my Senior Leadership Team, are made based on first-hand experience.
 I joined the profession as a teacher of mathematics and still teach.
 I feel it is crucial for the Headteacher of a school, not only to teach, but to engage as a practitioner in relevant pedagogical developments and debate at opportune moments throughout the school calendar.
 This sets the tone for the rest of the school, adds credibility to the introduction of relevant policy and enables students to visualise the Headteacher as a high quality teacher.